Co-op and Work Experience Program FAQ

 - Boost your chances of landing a great job after graduation—co-op grads are more likely to land a job sooner, be promoted faster and earn a higher salary than non-co-op grads

 Is co-op worth it?

 Absolutely.
 As a co-op student, you get to gain experience working in your field before you graduate.
 You'll get amazing support from co-op staff who will help you find job opportunities that suit your career goals.
 While there's a tuition fee for co-op, you earn a salary on your co-op work terms.

 How is co-op different than finding your own job?

 Co-op offers a unique approach to help you build your career—and your skills—from the ground up.
 You'll work with your co-op coordinator before, during and after each co-op term to reflect on your learning and plan your next steps.
 You'll set learning goals with your work supervisor for each work term and assess your competencies before and after each experience.
-Plus, co-op gives you access to exclusive job postings that organizations reserve for co-op students—a major perk during rocky economic times.
+Plus, co-op gives you access to exclusive job postings (posted on Learning in Motion) that organizations reserve for co-op students—a major perk during rocky economic times.

 When you graduate, you'll have relevant work experience and a network of contacts and references.
 You'll have a better sense of your passions, strengths and goals, and you'll know what it takes to find satisfying work in your field.

 Whether you can participate in co-op depends on your academic program.
 Some programs are optional and some are mandatory.

 Know what you want to study?
 Find the co-op program for your degree, bring your enthusiasm and apply!
 Admission is based on your GPA (generally a B standing) and may include an interview.
 Contact your co-op program as early in your studies as possible to learn about admission deadlines and application requirements.
 You can apply for co-op in second year, although later entry may be possible.